 No Contracting Fees For Fall 2018

 Wheat Growers is now buying corn, soybeans, and wheat for Fall 2018 delivery on either HTA or priced contracts with no contracting fee.

 For those wanting to price 2019 harvest bushels, the following fees will apply to the contract price:

 Corn - $0.05/bu

 Wheat - $0.08/bu

 Please contact your nearest Wheat Growers location or Grain Marketing Specialist for your contracting needs.
-Effective April 14, 2016.

-New DP Program For Corn & Wheat
+FREE DP Program for Wheat

 Morning Market Insight